 - You will also demonstrate a good business/ stakeholder awareness, together with an innovative and creative approach to problem solving and strong team working and influencing skills

 - A full current driving license is essential for this position

 What’s in it for you:

 Our competitive salary package includes an excellent contributory pension, 24 days holiday per year increasing to 28 with length of service and a wider benefits scheme.
-This includes an annual pay review, season ticket loans, voucher scheme giving you money off in major retail outlets, loyalty awards for continuous service plus much more, including our including our referral scheme, where you can receive £750 for helping someone get a permanent position within the company.
+This includes an annual pay review, season ticket loans, voucher scheme giving you money off in major retail outlets, loyalty awards for continuous service plus much more, including our referral scheme, where you can receive £750 for helping someone get a permanent position within the company.

 We’re also proud to be here for our local community, offering everyone two days paid volunteer leave a year, as well as proudly supporting a lot of local events and charities.

 Thames Water is the UK’s largest water and wastewater company.
 We make a daily difference to millions of customers by supplying 2.7 billion litres of world-class water to around 10 million homes.

 As our world changes, the need to take care of our most precious resource is greater than ever, both locally and globally.
 That’s why, at Thames Water, every one of our actions, big and small, matters every day.
 Water is essential to daily life, and that means our business is always open.
 We’re passionate about providing world-class tap water, now and for the future.